RTL Logo

 A Lombardia, which includes Milan, is an economic and cultural hub.
 With many job and service opportunities, it attracts Brazilians seeking stability.

 O Veneto, with cities such as Venice and Verona, stands out for its industry and tourism.
-Lazio, where it is located Roma, offers a balance between history, culture and job opportunities.
+LazioThe region where Rome is located offers a balance between history, culture, and job opportunities.

-No Piemonte and Emilia Romagna and Lombardy, the combination of industry, agriculture and quality of life also contributes to the presence of Brazilians.
+No Piedmont and Emilia Romagna and Lombardy, the combination of industry, agriculture and quality of life also contributes to the presence of Brazilians.

 Regions with the lowest number of Brazilians